 Dr. Hosler belonged to the American Board of Surgery and the American College of Surgeons.
 He was a member of the Great Lakes Historical Society Board of Trustees, Sons of the American Revolution and First Cleveland Cavalry Association.

-Helen was active in many of Cleveland’s charitable agencies including the Sunbeam Shop at Vocational Guidance Services and the Western Reserve Historical Society.
+Helen was active in many of Cleveland’s charitable agencies, including the Sunbeam Shop at Vocational Guidance Services and the Western Reserve Historical Society.

-Social clubs included Cheshire Cheese, Cleveland Yachting, Clifton, Mayfield Golf and Union clubs plus the Seigniory Club of Canada.
+Social clubs included Cheshire Cheese, Cleveland Yachting, Clifton, Mayfield Golf, and Union clubs plus the Seigniory Club of Canada.

 The Hoslers moved to Two Bratenahl Place.
 Robert Hosler died on September 20, 1994, in the Judson Park community.
 Helen was perhaps Bratenahl’s oldest resident when she died at the age of 94 on January 13, 2007.
-Both Robert and Helen are buried in Lake View Cemetery.
+Both Robert and Helen were buried in Lake View Cemetery.